Mungeryang/Linux-learn/README.md

 # Linux-learn
-my learning-path for Linux,which is a magic for every programmer,if you want to explor the new-wold about Internet. keep doing!
+My learning path for Linux, which is magic for every programmer if you want to explore the new world of the Internet. keep doing!